SalvatoreRa/artificial-intelligence-articles/articles/deep_dive_KAN.md

 ## Working with KAN

 It is actually very easy to train KANs with the official Python library: [PyKAN](https://kindxiaoming.github.io/pykan/).
-For example, you just need to define the model and to train it:
+For example, you just need to define the model and train it:

 ```Python
 model = KAN(width=[4, 5, 3], grid=5, k=3, seed=0, device=device)